sanikadhanwate/Hidden-Gems-in-Citation-Networks/README.md

 Some papers are scientifically important because they connect two different research fields.
 But researchers only discover papers by following citation trails within their own field — so bridge papers get systematically ignored.
 HIV researchers think a cross-domain paper belongs to psychology.
 Psychologists think it belongs to HIV research.
 Neither community cites it as much as it deserves.

-**Our hypothesis:** Interdisciplinary papers that bridge two research communities are chronically under-cited because neither field fully claims them.
+**The hypothesis:** Interdisciplinary papers that bridge two research communities are chronically under-cited because neither field fully claims them.

-**Our goal:** Find those papers, prove they are under-cited, and surface them as hidden gems.
+**The goal:** Find those papers, prove they are under-cited, and surface them as hidden gems.

 ---